smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 His voice was calm.
 Patient.
 The same tone he'd use to explain anything technical.

-Theron's sword was in his hand.
-He didn't remember drawing it.

 "You escaped."
+Theron snapped against Sisyphus' uncanny calmness.

 "Yes."

 "And came here?"
 The word came out wrong.
 Too much disbelief.

 "Where else would I go?"

 The question hung in the air.
 Theron's mind supplied answers: Asterion's camp, the harbor, anywhere that made sense, anywhere with strategy or purpose or-